 The strongest part of my golf game has always been my short game.
 Depth perception is essential for determining the distance around the green.
-This week I discovered that my vision loss has affected my depth perception and, therefore, my short game.
+In early 2022, I discovered that my vision loss has affected my depth perception and, therefore, my short game.

 I am truly grateful that I am able to be back swinging a golf club.
 Rather than be frustrated, I thought I would try some of my own advice that I generously have given out over the years on chipping.
 Later, I realized that I was using Deliberate Practice to relearn the basics of chipping.

 I was practicing chipping in my backyard like I've done for years.
 I was struggling to land near the targets, and as I kept hitting balls, it wasn't getting better.
 Rather than be frustrated, I remembered my GOLF ADVICE: chipping is like tossing a ball and imagining the club is just an extension of your hand.